 The world is at war and the prophesied savior is nowhere to be found.
-The Witcher, Geralt of Rivia, races to find her -- but time is short, and an army is on his heels in the fourth book of the NYT bestselling series that inspired the blockbuster video games.
+The Witcher, Geralt of Rivia, races to find her -- but time is short, and an army is on his heels in the fourth book of the New York Times bestselling series that inspired the Netflix show and the hit video games.

 The world has fallen into war.
 Ciri, the child of prophecy, has vanished.
 Hunted by friends and foes alike, she has taken on the guise of a petty bandit and lives free for the first time in her life.

 But the net around her is closing.
 Geralt, the Witcher, has assembled a group of allies including Dandelion, Milva, Regis, and Cahir, to rescue her.
 Both sides of the war have sent brutal mercenaries to hunt her down.
 Her crimes have made her famous.

 There is only one place left to run.
 The tower of the swallow is waiting...

 Andrzej Sapkowski, winner of the World Fantasy Lifetime Achievement award, started an international phenomenon with his Witcher series.